-The Authority is recommended to:
+The Committee is recommended to recommend that the National Park Authority:

-- I. Approve the revised Capital Programme 2025/26 and additional budget requirement of £0.902m as detailed in paragraph 3.6; - 2.
+- I. Approve the revised Capital Programme 2025/26 and additional budget requirement of £0.902m as detailed in paragraphs 3.6; - 2.
 Delegate authority to the Chief Executive Officer, in consultation with the Chair of the Authority, to vary the Capital Programme 2025/26 and to approve project plans as necessary as required by the SDNPA's Financial Procedures; - 3.
-Delegate authority to the Director of Landscape and Strategy, in consultation with the Chair of the P&R Committee, to agree arrangements for the procurement of and to authorise the entering into of contracts of a value of £0.200m or greater to deliver the Capital Progamme 2025/26; and - 4.
-Note the process for monitoring and evaluating capital projects and the reporting schedule on the delivery of the Capital Programme as set out in paragraph 5.1.
+Delegate authority to the Director of Landscape and Strategy, in consultation with the Chair of the P&R Committee, to agree arrangements for the procurement of and to authorise the entering into of contracts of a value of £0.200m or greater to deliver the Capital Programme 2025/26;